Special Event Planning: A Data-Driven Approach

 With over 10 years experience in data analytics, client success, and table optimization, Paul has worked with many casinos to enhance their table games operations.
 He earned his Honors Bachelors in Math, Actuarial Science at the renowned University of Waterloo.

-Fernando is the Senior Product Manager at Tangam Systems.
-He utilizes a data-driven approach to solve real-market problems and ensures that technical developments in the TYM product roadmap are aligned with the business targets of Tangam’s customers.
-Graduating from one of the top engineering schools, Fernando has a Bachelor of Applied Science in Honors Electrical Engineering from the University of Waterloo.
+As Senior Product Manager at Tangam Systems, Fernando uses a data-driven approach to tackle business challenges.
+He makes sure that the technical advancements in the Tangam products roadmap align with the business goals of Tangam's partners.
+With a Bachelor of Applied Science in Honors Electrical Engineering from the University of Waterloo and 8+ years in gaming, Fernando brings a wealth of knowledge and expertise to the team.